College of Arts and Science

 Double Majors

-A number of Arts and Science students choose to complete multiple majors while earning one degree.
+Arts and Science students may choose to complete multiple majors while earning one degree.
 The requirements of each major, along with requirements for the degree, must be completed.
-Often, this does not result in the addition of hours to the degree program.
+Often, this does not result in additional hours to the degree program.

 Dual Degrees